 Regardless of whether you’re looking to lose weight, maintain weight, or just become healthier overall, paying attention to portion control will improve your physical well-being.

-It’s one of the simplest ways to eat healthier, and if you stick to it, soon it will come naturally.
+It’s one of the simplest ways to eat healthier as it does not put you at risk of weight cycling, and if you stick to it, soon it will come naturally.

 About The Author

 29 Fitness Trainers Share Their Tips